ArtARTs36/GitHandler/readme.md

 Contributing
 ------------

-GitHandler is an Open Source, community-driven project with thousands of [contributors](CONTRIBUTORS.MD).
+GitHandler is an Open Source, community-driven project with some of [contributors](CONTRIBUTORS.MD).

 ## Count of code